Castellanoc8/configure-ad/README.md

 </p>
 <p>

 At this point in the lab, I had to create an Admin and Normal User account in AD.
-First, I went to Active Directory Users and Computers(ADUC), and while in here I created an Organizational Unit(OU) called "_EMPLOYEES".
-After that I created another OU and named this one "_ADMINS".
-Next I created a new employee named "Jane Doe" with the username "jane_admin" and added that employee to the "Domain Admins" security group.
+First, I went to Active Directory Users and Computers(ADUC), and while there I made an Organizational Unit(OU) called "_EMPLOYEES."
+After that, I made another OU and named this one "_ADMINS."
+Next, I created a new employee named "Jane Doe" with the username "jane_admin" and added that employee to the "Domain Admins" security group.
 Moving on, the last step I did was log back out of DC-1's Remote Desktop and log back into it as "mydomain.com\jane_admin".
 </p>
 <br />